 Comparative advertising can be a legitimate form of marketing if properly substantiated.
 For example, saying “Our detergent removes stains 30% better than Competitor X, based on independent lab tests” is likely permissible if the test results are valid and available for review.

-Businesses should avoid exaggerated claims, manipulative phrasing, or selective data presentation that could mislead consumers.
+Avoid exaggerated claims, manipulative phrasing, or selective data presentation that could mislead consumers.
 Additionally, comparisons should be current and relevant—outdated studies or cherry-picked statistics can create misleading impressions and lead to legal challenges.

 Fair Reporting and Privileged Statements